Stop Spending and Start Saving

 Time

 What do people often wish they had more of?
-Money is probably the first response and the second is often time.
-We all have the same 24 hours in a day, but when you have money, you can use it to buy more time.
+Money is usually the first answer, followed closely by time.
+While everyone has the same 24 hours in a day, having money allows you to effectively buy more time.

-We all need to have a clean home, clean clothes and food to eat but cleaning, laundry, and cooking take time.
-If you have money, you can hire people to do those things for you.
+We all need a clean home, clean clothes, and meals to eat, but tasks like cleaning, laundry, and cooking take time.
+With money, you can hire people to handle these tasks for you, freeing up your time for other pursuits.

 Good Karma